About Friends of Malabar Headland

 About Us

 Friends of Malabar Headland (FoMH) is a community group formed in April 2000 to protect the natural and cultural heritage of Malabar Headland.
+This year (2026) we are celebrating 40 years of bush care, as we began weeding in 1986, prior to the formation of FoMH.

-Our group includes people with a wide range of skills including bush regenerators, legal experts, map makers, botanists, and bird watchers.
+Our group includes people with a wide range of skills including bush regenerators, legal experts, map-makers, botanists, and bird watchers.
 Above all, we share a love for the bush.

 Our Goals